 Fabrizia and I met up at London's Wigmore Hall to see a performance by pianist and composer Rolf Hind with The Duke Quartet.
-My primary reason to be there was because they were playing Alfred Schnittke's breathtaking Piano Quintet, one of the finest pieces of music.
+My primary reason to be there was because they were playing Alfred Schnittke's breathtaking Piano Quintet, one of the finest pieces of music ever written.
 They began the concert with this epic work, perhaps a difficult start as this is highly serious music of the most profound emotion, written after the death of Alfred's mother.
 I had brought the score with me (causing tears on the train journey there just reading it) to ensure Rolf didn't miss any notes, even the silent ones; he didn't, although I am always disappointed that people play it too quickly, having been spoiled by the somnambulent rendering by Ludmilla Berlinsky with The Borodin Quartet and my own soporific attempts of infinite duration.
 Nevertheless, after the charming In Tempo Di Valse, they effortlessly negotiated the darker central movements to emerge at the work's sublime closing Moderato Pastorale, whose lyrical melody decays into silence yet remains with one forever like the spirit of a deceased loved one.

 The rest of the programme featured pieces composed within the past three years.
 Once it got into the swing, I liked some of the progressions of Jeremy Thurlow's The Will Of The Tones, and enjoyed the last of Naomi Pinnock's piano miniatures of icy crystalline delicacy.
 Shiori Usui demonstrated some stunning techniques and an intelligent approach to space in the premiere of her quintet Liya-pyuwa, which for once unified the piano and strings as a single entity, the strings often acting like early reflections and reverberations of the prepared piano textures, expertly realised.
 Rolf Hind's own piece The Eye of Fire ended the concert, a large-scale work based on yoga positions, nicely appropriate since Fabrizia teaches yoga, although we missed the earlier demonstration before the concert.
 Once again, Rolf spent much time inside the piano, teasing all manner of sounds from the strings with a variety of preparations.